ragaaviatrix/generate-vpn-config/README.md

 Save the python script as cleanup_config.py

-Now run the script using the below syntax:
+Download the VPN config from AWS console or Aviatrix controller and  run the script using the below syntax:

 python cleanup_config.py -f <vpn_config_file_name>